baking-bad/tezos-on-tezos/README.md

 * Fix-priced operations, just general gas/storage limits
 * Non-sequential account counters
-* Only 3 manager operations supported: transaction, reveal, origination
+* Only 3 manager operations supported: transaction, reveal, origination (wip)
+* Branch is not validated (infinite TTL)
+* Allocation fee is paid during reveal
 * (To be continued)

 Non-supported Michelson features (at least in the first iteration):